akretion/ooor/README.md

 This should load all your OpenERP models into Ruby proxy Activeresource objects.
 Of course there are option to load only some models.
 Let's try to retrieve the user with id 1:
     $ ResUsers.find(1)

+(in case you have an error like "no such file to load -- net/https", then on Debian/Ubuntu, you might need to do before: apt-get install libopenssl-ruby)

 ### (J)Ruby on Rails application: